Lloyd Miller – General Manager

-Sandra Segatti – Bookkeeper
+Sandra Segatti – Payroll & Personnel Admin

 I grew up on the Jersey Shore and my husband and I were living in Westchester County, just 5 miles from the Indian Point Nuclear Plant.
 After raising our two kids we both were ready for a change.
 For 10 years we took road trips to different rural areas and we were thrilled when we first discovered the Hilltowns.
 We spent two years searching for property and our realtor would often bring us to the Creamery for lunch.
 We eventually purchased a small cottage in Middlefield and ate many of our meals at the Creamery while we fixed it up.
 We absolutely love this place.

 Before we moved here, I worked for nine years in accounting at the March of Dimes national headquarters.
 I went to school for social work, but my first job was in accounting at a Manhattan investment firm.
 I’ve been in accounting ever since.

 When not working I like to garden – we have 12 acres so I am outside a lot, hiking, walking the dog.
 I also read a lot – I especially like space operas and British mysteries.

 Noel Shears-Pennell – Prepared Foods Lead

 Noel has worked at the Creamery for 23 years and has seen it all.
 She stays for the love of the community and the dear friends and family she works with.
 She calls it the island of misfit toys.
 When not in the kitchen whipping out yummy, beautiful food, she is probably hanging out with her awesome kid.
 She also enjoys gardening, crocheting, and long hikes through the woods.